-Even when an “extraordinary case” exists, the court cannot look to the new spouse’s income in fixing child support unless the exclusion of the income would place an extreme and severe hardship on the supported children.
+Even when an “extraordinary case” exists – which is often found only after a family law lawyer makes a case for such – the court cannot look to the new spouse’s income in fixing child support unless the exclusion of the income would place an extreme and severe hardship on the supported children.
 If exclusion of the new spouse’s income in calculating child support does not place such a hardship on the supported children the court cannot consider the new spouse’s income.

 When the court determines that an “extraordinary case” exists where excluding the new spouse’s income would place an extreme and severe hardship on the supported children, the court must consider whether inclusion of the new spouse’s income will likewise place an extreme and severe hardship on children of the new spouse.

-Lastly, while courts are generally prohibited from looking to the income of a new spouse in fixing child support, the court may consider the new spouse’s income listed on a joint tax return with the parent to determine the parent’s actual tax liability in calculating disposable income under the Uniform Guideline formula for child support.
+Lastly, while courts are generally prohibited from looking to the new spouse’s income in fixing child support, the court may consider the new spouse’s income listed on a joint tax return with the obligor parent to determine the parent’s actual tax liability in calculating disposable income under the Uniform Guideline formula for child support.
 In effect, remarriage may alter the parent’s tax bracket and thereby actual tax liability resulting in modified disposable income available for child support.